ruotianluo/torch-rnn-server/README.md

 ###Training and models

-After installing Torch and all of `torch-rnn`'s dependencies, you can train a model on a corpus of your choosing; those instructions are below, in the original `torch-rnn` README. **Alternatively, you can download a pre-trained model.** From the root of the project:
+After installing Torch and all of `torch-rnn`'s dependencies, you can train a model on a corpus of your choosing; those instructions are below, in the original `torch-rnn` README. **Alternatively, you can download a pre-trained model** trained on ~150MB of old sci-fi stories:

 ```
 cd checkpoints
 wget http://from.robinsloan.com/rnn-writer/scifi-model.zip
 unzip scifi-model.zip
 ```

+(You can read a bit more about the corpus and find a link to download it [here](https://www.robinsloan.com/note/writing-with-the-machine).)

 ###Running the server